Great Britain

 Nationwide survey shows house prices fell for the twelth month in a row.UK house prices likely to be hit by forced sellers

-The fall in house prices is likely to continue next year as the looming recession forces some homeowners into selling their properties, building society Nationwide said today.
+The fall in house prices is likely to continue next year as the looming recession forces some homeowners into selling their properties, Building Society Nationwide said today.

 House prices fell for the twelfth month in a row in October, according to the building society, and are now 14.6pc lower than a year ago.
 This month's 1.4pc fall means the average home has now had £27,000 wiped off its value in the last twelve months.